 His voice was hoarse and faint, but calm.
 So calm.
 James felt a flutter of panic start up somewhere in his viscera.
 It was impossible, but the creature sounded just like Remus.
 Dignified, collected, perfectly polite.
-The sort of friend that Marjorie Potter would have been delighted to have her son bring home.
+The sort of friend that Euphemia Potter would have been delighted to have her son bring home.
 The incongruity between what he saw and what he heard and what he knew rendered James mute and unable to answer the question when at last Remus uttered it.

 'You found me,' he said.
 'How?'